 We perform several different types of research scanning.
 Each is explained here.

-Magnetic Resonance Imaging (MRI) was first demonstrated in the early 1970s and first used clinically in the 1980s.
+Magnetic resonance (MR) imaging was first demonstrated in the early 1970's & first used clinically in the 1980's.
 It is a relatively new technique which continues to be a fast developing science.

 What is a CT scan?

-A computerised tomography (CT) scan uses X-rays and a computer to create detailed images of the inside of the body.
+A computerised tomography (CT) scanner uses X-rays & a computer to create detailed images of the inside of the body.

 What is a PET scan?

-Positron emission tomography (PET) scans are used to produce detailed three-dimensional images of the inside of the body.
+Positron emission tomography (PET) scans are used to produce detailed three-dimensional images of how the cells are working inside the body.

 What is an Ultrasound scan?